JakeWnuk/ptt/README.md

         Transforms input by creating masks that still retain strings from file.
   -t mask-swap -tf [file]
         Transforms input by swapping tokens from a partial mask file and a input file.
-  -t passphrase -w [words] -tf [file]
+  -t passphrase -w [words]
-        Transforms input by randomly generating passphrases with a given number of words and separators from a file.
+        Transforms input by generating passphrases from sentences with a given number of words.
   -t regram -w [words]
         Transforms input by 'regramming' sentences into new n-grams with a given number of words.
   -t replace-all -tf [file]